auth0-training/labs-node-working-with-connections/README.md

 # Lab: Authenticate with Auth0 Database and Passwordless Connections

 A connection is a relationship between Auth0 and a source of users.
-In this [Okta Training](https://www.okta.com/training/) hands-on lab, learners will practice the necessary steps to enable a Social connection.
+In this [Okta Training](https://www.okta.com/training/) hands-on lab, learners will practice the necessary steps to configure database and passwordless connections.

 ---